vtil-project/VTIL-Samples/README.md

 # VTIL-Samples

-This repo contains a number of samples to get you started with VTILs API.
+This repository contains a number of samples to get you started with VTILs API.

 ## Building
 Open the project as folder in Visual Studio 2019 and let it generate the CMake files.
 Once the generation has ended you can launch the examples.